 The Trump administration addressed ESG investing in two regulations (the "2020 Rules") that sought to ensure that ERISA plan fiduciaries do not subordinate the interests of participants in their retirement income to any non-pecuniary objective or promote non-pecuniary benefits or goals.
-Under the Biden administration, in October 2021, the DOL released a Proposed Regulation entitled "Prudence and Loyalty in Selecting Plan Investments and Exercising Shareholder Rights" (the "DOL Proposed Rule"), which would replace the Trump administration's regulations.
-The DOL Proposed Rule is scheduled to be finalised in 2022 and the DOL will not enforce the 2020 Rules until the DOL Proposed Rule becomes final.
+The Biden administration revoked the 2020 Rules, and on December 1, 2022, the DOL published a new regulation entitled "Prudence and Loyalty in Selecting Plan Investments and Exercising Shareholder Rights" (the "Prudence and Loyalty Rule").
+The Prudence and Loyalty Rule generally became effective January 30, 2023, and is the latest regulatory action in the long history of DOL guidance regarding the exercise of shareholder rights.